 Do I Really Need X-Rays?

 As part of our conservative dentistry principles, we want to take as few X-rays as possible.
 The number of radiographs taken is determined by your personal risk for tooth decay and other oral health problems.
 We take your health into consideration on all accounts and understand the concern regarding radiation exposure.
-In our La Jolla and Rancho Santa Fe offices, we use the latest in digital technology that lowers the radiation exposure to less than what you’d be exposed to just from your car to our office.
+In our La Jolla office, we use the latest in digital technology that lowers the radiation exposure to less than what you’d be exposed to just from your car to our office.
 X-rays are important to help diagnose tooth decay, gingivitis, and periodontal disease.
 The radiographs show area of decay that may not be visible to the naked eye, especially small areas between teeth.
 They are also able to show abscess, which are an infection at the root of the tooth or between the gum and the tooth.

 Do You Take My Insurance?